catherinewatkinson/PromptGen/README.md

 cat my_code.py | prompt-gen
 ```

-Pasting directly into the terminal (using a "here document" instigated by << followed by some delimiter):
+**Method 3: Pasting long text directly into the terminal using a "here document"**

+This mode is instigated by typing << followed by some delimiter, e.g. EOF and then enter, pasting your text, typing the delimiter (here EOF) again and hitting enter once more.
 ```bash
 prompt-gen <<EOF
 > Paste your multi-line